Geoconda

 Python usage guide.

-- Visual Studio Code in Puhti web interface,
+- Visual Studio Code in Puhti or LUMI web interface

-- Jupyter Notebook or Lab in Puhti web interface or
+- Jupyter Notebook or Lab in Puhti or LUMI web interface

-- Spyder in Puhti web interface with remote desktop.
+- Spyder in Puhti or LUMI web interface with remote desktop

-To open Spyder in Puhti web interface with remote desktop:
+To open Spyder in Puhti or LUMI web interface with remote desktop:

 - Open Remote desktop: Apps -> Desktop.